Best Things To Do In Coupeville WA

 What is the easiest way to reach Coupeville on Whidbey Island?

-The usual approach is the Clinton-Mukilteo ferry if you are coming from the Seattle area; from the ferry terminal you drive north across the island toward Coupeville.
-If you prefer highway driving, allow extra time for ferry schedules and seasonal traffic.
-Many visitors combine a ferry crossing with a scenic drive along Whidbey Island.
+The usual approach is the Clinton-Mukilteo ferry if you are coming from the Seattle area; from the ferry terminal, you drive north across the island toward Coupeville.
+If you prefer highway driving then head over Deception Pass Bridge on the north end of the island.
+Many visitors combine the bridge crossings with a hike in the most visited State Park in Washington, Deception Pass State Park.

 When is the best time to see Penn Cove mussels or attend Musselfest?

-Penn Cove Musselfest is typically held in late winter or early spring; check the current year’s festival page for exact dates and ticketing.
+Penn Cove Musselfest is held in March; check the current year’s festival page for exact dates and ticketing.
 The mussel harvest is a year-round local industry, but the festival concentrates community events, tasting opportunities, and live music into a weekend celebration.
+Sometimes the Mussel farm will even conduct private tours of their operation by boat.

 Are dogs allowed on the Ebey’s Landing bluff trail?